ArshadSultan/medical_approval_app/README.md

 # medical_approval_app
-app that allows pharmacists and doctors to view medical records after an approval process
+app based on Flask and mysql that allows pharmacists and doctors to view medical records after an approval process